Books on Afghanistan

 Militant Wing.
 The militant side of the Hezb-i-Islami Gulbuddin or HIG is led from Pakistan by the founder - Gulbuddin Hekmatyer.
 He was an anti-Soviet guerrilla fighter.
 He later held the office of Prime Minister for a short time just after the Soviet-backed Afghan government fell and the country fell into a civil war.

-Peace Deal?
-Reports indicate that Hezb-i-Islami and the Government of Afghanistan will sign a peace deal in mid-2016.
-The leader of this resistance group and his cronies will be offered a lucrative package to return to Afghanistan.
+Peace Deal with Insurgent Group.
+Hezb-i-Islami and the Government of Afghanistan will signed a peace deal in mid-2016.
+The leader of this resistance group and his cronies were be offered a lucrative package to return to Afghanistan.
 Up to 20,000 of the group may come out of hiding, cease operations, and be integrated back into the Afghan society.
-They will be offered immunity from justice, protection from the NDS and ANDSF, and provided with income.
+Many members of the insurgent group will be offered immunity from justice, protection from the NDS and ANDSF, and provided with income.
+Many insurgents belonging to the group will be released from prison.

 Sebastian Trives, "Roots of the Insurgency in the Southeast," in Decoding the New Taliban: Insights from the Afghan Field, ed.
 Antonio Giustozzi (New York: Columbia University Press, 2009).
 Book is available on Amazon.com at this link Decoding the New Taliban: Insights from the Afghan Field.